Direction-oriented Multi-objective Learning: Simple and Provable Stochastic Algorithms: Experiments

 \subsection{Supervised Learning}

-For the supervised learning setting, we evaluate the performance on the Cityscapes~\cite{Cordts2016Cityscapes} and NYU-v2~\cite{Silberman:ECCV12} datasets.
+For the supervised learning setting, we evaluate the performance on the Cityscapes~\citep{Cordts2016Cityscapes} and NYU-v2~\citep{Silberman:ECCV12} datasets.
 The former dataset involves 2 pixel-wise tasks: 7-class semantic segmentation and depth estimation, and the latter one involves 3 pixel-wise tasks: 13-class semantic segmentation, depth estimation and surface normal estimation.
-Following the experimental setup of \cite{liu2021conflict}, we embed a MTL method MTAN~\cite{liu2019end} into our SDMGrad method, which builds on SegNet~\cite{badrinarayanan2017segnet} and is empowered by a task-specific attention mechanism.
-We compare SDMGrad with vanilla MTAN~\cite{liu2019end}, Cross-Stitch~\cite{misra2016cross}, PCGrad~\cite{yu2020gradient}, GradDrop~\cite{chen2020just}, CAGrad~\cite{liu2021conflict} and MoCo~\cite{fernando2023mitigating}.
-Following \cite{maninis2019attentive,liu2021conflict,fernando2023mitigating}, we compute the average per-task performance drop versus the single-task baseline $b$ to assess method $m$: $\Delta m=\frac{1}{K}\sum_{k=1}^K (-1)^{l_k} (M_{m,k}-M_{b,k})\slash M_{b,k}$ where $K$ is the number of tasks, and $l_k=1$ if the evaluation metric $M_k$ on task $k$ prefers a higher value and $0$ otherwise.
+Following the experimental setup of \citep{liu2021conflict}, we embed a MTL method MTAN~\citep{liu2019end} into our SDMGrad method, which builds on SegNet~\citep{badrinarayanan2017segnet} and is empowered by a task-specific attention mechanism.
+We compare SDMGrad with Linear Scalarization (LS) which minimizes the average loss, Scale-invariant (SI) which minimizes the average logarithmic loss, RLW~\citep{lin2021reasonable}, DWA~\citep{liu2019end}, UW~\citep{kendall2018multi}, MGDA~\citep{desideri2012multiple}, PCGrad~\citep{yu2020gradient}, GradDrop~\citep{chen2020just}, CAGrad~\citep{liu2021conflict}, IMTL-G~\citep{liu2021towards}, MoCo~\citep{fernando2023mitigating}, MoDo~\citep{chen2023three}, Nash-MTL~\citep{navon2022multi}, and FAMO~\citep{liu2023famo}.
+Following \citep{maninis2019attentive,liu2021conflict,fernando2023mitigating,navon2022multi,liu2023famo}, we compute two metrics reflecting the overall performance: \textbf{(1)} $\mathbf{\Delta m\%}$, the average per-task performance drop versus the single-task (STL) baseline $b$ to assess method $m$: $\Delta m\%=\frac{1}{K}\sum_{k=1}^K (-1)^{l_k} (M_{m,k}-M_{b,k})\slash M_{b,k}\times 100$, where $K$ is the number of metrics, $M_{b,k}$ is the value of metric $M_k$ obtained by baseline $b$, and $M_{m,k}$ obtained by the compared method $m$. $l_k=1$ if the evaluation metric $M_k$ on task $k$ prefers a higher value and $0$ otherwise. \textbf{(2) Mean Rank (MR)}: the average rank of each method across all tasks.

-We search the hyperparameter $\lambda\in\{0.1,0.2,\cdots,1.0\}$ for our SDMGrad method and report the results with the best per-task performance drop $\Delta m$ and with the best average training loss.
-Results are shown in \Cref{tab:cityscapes} and \Cref{tab:nyuv2}.
+We search the hyperparameter $\lambda\in\{0.1,0.2,\cdots,1.0\}$ for our SDMGrad method and report the results in \Cref{tab:cityscapes} and \Cref{tab:nyuv2}.
 Each experiment is repeated 3 times with different random seeds and the average is reported.
 It can be seen that our proposed method is able to obtain better or comparable results than the baselines, and in addition, can strike a better performance balance on multiple tasks than other baselines.
 For example, although MGDA achieves better results on Surface Normal, it performs the worst on both Segmentation and Depth.
-As a comparison, our SDMGrad method can achieve the best or the second best results on all tasks.
+As a comparison, our SDMGrad method can achieve more balanced results on all tasks.